Plan-Real/Snapbot/README.md

-## Festival Server
+## Web Server
-If you are curious about the contents related to the festival server, click this link.
+If you are curious about the contents related to the web server, click this link.

 [Festival server](https://github.com/Plan-Real/festival_server)